Recharge Vs Refuel.

 - Refuel: Replace the old fuel with new fuel.

-Refuel vs Recharge: Technical details.
+Refuel vs Recharge: What does each mean?

 It may be useful to consider why have the choice of refuel or recharge with EVs, but only ever bothered to refuel internal combustion engine vehicles.